VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 <img alt="vmalert evaluation when data is delayed" src="vmalert_ts_data_delay.gif">

-_By default recently written samples to VictoriaMetrics aren't visible for queries for up to 30s.
+By default recently written samples to VictoriaMetrics aren't visible for queries for up to 30s.
-This behavior is controlled by `-search.latencyOffset` command-line flag on vmselect.
+This behavior is controlled by `-search.latencyOffset` command-line flag and the `latency_offset` query ag at `vmselect`.
 Usually, this results into a 30s shift for recording rules results.
-Note that too small value passed to `-search.latencyOffset` may lead to incomplete query results._
+Note that too small value passed to `-search.latencyOffset` or to `latency_offest` query arg may lead to incomplete query results.

 Try the following recommendations in such cases: